nicolaseberle/publifactory-web-app/README.md

 # publifactory-project
 This is a MVP implementation of an open source editorial workflow.
-This open science plateform allows to:
+This open science project provides :
 1. open peer reviewing (anonymous or identified)
 2. data visualization (FAIR principles) - shinyR